En la Intimidad (Thalía song): Promotion and commercial performance

 For the promotion of the single a video clip was recorded, directed by Carlos Somonte, and released in 1991.
 The video and the lyrics of the song caused controversy in Mexico due to its sexual content.
 In response to the controversy, the singer said: "I do things with a lot of sensuality but with a lot of quality, I don't do vulgarities and leave things between the lines for people to notice and nothing more and that way I leave everything just to people's imagination."
 The music video was included in the Thalía's boxset La Historia released by Universal Music in 2010, which included the singer's first three albums and a DVD with her music videos from the Fonovisa era.
 A different music video was made exclusively for the show Siempre en Domingo presented by Raúl Velasco on the Televisa channel.
 In 1993, during the promotion of the singer's third album entitled Love, a live performance was added to the special Love and Other Fantasies the performance was recorded by Televisa in San Ángel.
-Despite the controversy, the song proved to be a success it peaked at #4 on the charts of the newspaper El Siglo de Terreon, in both Lima and San Salvador.
+Despite the controversy, the song proved to be a success it peaked at #4 on the charts of the newspaper El Siglo de Torreón, in both Lima and San Salvador.